 - Find a real estate agent with experience

 - Don’t advertise the dissolution.
 Protect your privacy while your home is on the market.
 If buyers know the reason for the sale, you might receive a lower offer.

-- Obtain Your Credit Report - You can get a copy of your credit report by notifying each of the three credit bureaus, Experian, TransUnion or Equifax, or you can obtain free copy of each report online by copying and pasting this secure link into your browser: http://annualcreditreport.com.
+- Obtain Your Credit Report: You can get a copy of your credit report by notifying each of the three credit bureaus, Experian, TransUnion or Equifax, or you can obtain free copy of each report here: http://annualcreditreport.com.

 - Secured creditors are those that attach an asset as security for the debt.
 If your home is mortgaged or you have a loan on your car, for example, your home and car are assets used as security.